Takua95/Regedit-Cortana/README.md

 # Regedit-Cortana
-Visual Basic program that edits the Cortana policy
+A Visual Basic program that edits the Cortana policy within The Windows Registry.